-A mortgage may be modified up to three times under our Flex Modification program.
-Our Flex Modification employs a trial period payment plan feature, which allows eligible borrowers to make the new modified monthly payment for at least three months to ensure that the borrower can afford the new payment.
+A mortgage may be modified up to three times under our Flex Modification initiative.
+Our Flex Modification employs a trial period payment plan feature, which allows eligible borrowers to pay an estimate of the new modified monthly payment for at least three months to ensure that the borrower can afford the new payment.
 While the borrower is making the trial period payments, the mortgage may remain in a delinquent status.
-The mortgage will not be permanently modified and brought current until the end of the trial period and only if the borrower has otherwise complied with the terms of the trial period plan.
+The mortgage will not be permanently modified and brought current until the end of the trial period plan.
 A Flex Modification may be made from the time the borrower is current and found to be in imminent default to shortly before foreclosure sale.
-We also offer a streamlined Flex Modification to borrowers who are 90 or more days delinquent or who have a Modified Mortgage with Step-Rate Increases and have become 60 or more days delinquent within 12 months of the related step-rate payment adjustment.
-Under the streamlined offer for the Flex Modification program, the servicer may offer the borrower a loan modification (preceded by a three-month trial period plan) without having made an assessment of the borrower's hardship or income.
-If the borrower accepts the offer, the borrower will be required to make the new modified monthly payments for at least three months to ensure that the borrower can afford the new payment.
+We also offer a streamlined Flex Modification to borrowers who are 90 or more days delinquent or who have a Modified

+Mortgage with Step-Rate Increases and have become 60 or more days delinquent within 12 months of the related step-rate payment adjustment.
+Under the streamlined offer for the Flex Modification initiative, the servicer may offer the borrower a loan modification (preceded by a three-month trial period plan) without having made an assessment of the borrower's hardship or income.
+If the borrower accepts the offer, the borrower will be required to pay an estimate of the new modified monthly payments for at least three months to ensure that the borrower can afford the new payment.
 While the borrower is making the trial period payments the mortgage will remain in a delinquent status.
 The mortgage loan will not be permanently modified and brought current until the end of the trial period and only if the borrower has otherwise complied with the terms of the trial period plan.